PierreGode/Linux-Active-Directory-join-script/README.md

 <H4>But why a script?</H4>
-Here's an improved version of the text for your GitHub readme file:

 <p>Joining a domain can be a simple process, but configuring everything to function properly can be quite challenging.
 This includes tasks such as:</p>
 <ul>